 To be a functional member of Canadian society, you must contribute to the economic system.
 By ensuring you have enough money to settle in Canada, you'll be able to do this by, for example, renting a house, buying a car or paying for public transport, getting groceries, and more.

-Make a list of all the potential expenses you may have in Canada in the first few months after arriving.
-Include administrative costs, living costs, transport costs and even entertainment costs.
+Make a list of all the potential expenses you may have in Canada in the first few months after arriving, including administrative, living, transport, and even entertainment costs.
 While Canada may be an expensive country compared to yours, relate the funds you will need to how much you will potentially earn in Canada when you find a job.
 Settlement funds will help you live comfortably until you do so.

 The Express Entry Route is not the only way to immigrate to Canada, nor is it the only system that requires you to send through proof of funds.
 For example, the start-up and investor streams have various monetary requirements, not only capital to start a business but personal settlement funds while your business grows.

-Here is an example what you would need settlement funds for:
+Here is an example of what you would need settlement funds for:

 |Possible Spending in Canada|